Dog Friendly Hiking Trails in Salt Lake City, UT

 Porter Rockwell Trail The Porter Rockwell Trail (Sandy Rail Trail) is one of 1600 rail-trails supported by Rails-to-Trails Conservancy, a nonprofit organization that is working to create a nationwide network of trails from former rail lines and connecting corridors.
 Previously an unused railroad corridor, this "rail-trail" is now a great place to walk Fido in Sandy!
 The map below shows a parking area with convenient access to the Porter Rockwell Trail (Sandy Rail Trail).
 Rails-to-Trails Conservancy has generously provided map data for this trail to Bring Fido for informational purposes only.
 For more detailed trail information, please visit TrailLink.com.
 See Details

-Red Potato Trail Red Potato Trail is pet-friendly.
-This 1.7 mile lightly trafficked out and back trail is located near Draper, Utah and features beautiful wild flowers.
-The trail offers a number of activity options and is best used from March until October.
-Dogs are also able to use this trail, as long as they are leashed and all mess is cleaned up after them.
+Red Potato Trail Red Potato Trail is a 2.2-mile lightly trafficked out-and-back path in Draper, UT.
+This pet-friendly trail features beautiful wildflowers and offers a number of recreation options like hiking, running, mountain biking, bird watching and more.
+Dogs can join their owner on this path, as long as they are leashed and all mess is cleaned up after them.
 See Details